chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 ## top-n-actor-coll.py

 Connects to a plex library, grabs all the movies.

-For each movie, gets the cast from TMDB; keeps track across all movie how many times it sees each actor.
+For each movie, gets the cast from TMDB; keeps track across all movies how many times it sees each actor.

 At the end, builds a basic Plex-Meta-Manager metadata file for the top N actors.

 Config variables in .env: